Battle of Muriq: The Battle

 On November 15, 1861, in the morning, Pope Savo Vujović, with his combat unit, attacked the Lower Muric with the greatest severity.
 Here, too, a bloody fight took place between two unequal opponents.
 The Montenegrin forces intended to kill and cut off as many heads of Albanians as possible to loot as many items and various objects, food items, etc. The warriors here too did their work with the greatest ferocity.
 But many houses in Lower Muriq became impregnable fortresses, for the protection of which the women of Muriq showed special heroism.
 And in this battle, the Montenegrin forces were badly broken, and Pope Savo Vujović was also killed there, who had told Prince Danilo that "in the first battle, I will either cut off the head of the Turks, or I will be wounded, or I will be killed" and the latter happened to him, was killed precisely in Muriq.

-The news about the attack by the Montenegrin forces and the bloody fight in Muriq spread through out the Kraja and Shkodra, from where help also came (the people from Shkodra in boats across Lake Shkodra, while the people from the lower part ran faster and reached Muriq).
+The news about the attack by the Montenegrin forces and the bloody fight in Muriq spread throughout the Kraja and Shkodra, from where help also came (the people from Shkodra in boats across Lake Shkodra, while the people from the lower part ran faster and reached Muriq).
 Reinforcements are also ordered for the Montenegrins.
 The war didn't continue, there was a stalemate and the Montenegrins took advantage of it to retreat to Krricë and Cermicë.

 The people of Šestani did not fight against the Montenegrin attacks even when they attacked Muriq, nor when they withdrew from it, but they killed eight Montenegrins from Orahova who had remained in Lower Šestani.